-Roger was Political Reporter on The Daily News and subsequently News Editor on Business Day before emigrating to the UK in 1989.
-He worked at Westminster as Parliamentary Sub-editor for the Press Association in the 1990s and went on to manage editorial product development for Teletext until 2009.
-He is now Elections Editor for the Press Association.
+Roger was Political Reporter on The Daily News and later News Editor on Business Day before emigrating to the UK in 1989.
+He worked at Westminster as Parliamentary Sub-editor for the Press Association throughout the 1990s.
+He switched to Teletext, the TV news and information service, in 2000 and managed its editorial product development until 2009.
+He went back to work for the Press Association where he served as Elections Editor 2013-20 before retiring.
 Trustee since 1992.

 Treasurer: Richard Cooper

 Richard is not an alumnus but is a supporter of the Trust, who as Treasurer has kept the Trust’s finances sound, boosted revenue by securing the tax rebate on Gift Aid declarations and helped ensure compliance with Charity Commission rules.
 Richard worked for Midland Bank (now HSBC) for over 30 years before he retired, for the most part on the international side of the business dealing with the finance for imports and exports.
 But he did most jobs within branch, from sorting coin in pre-decimal days (before machines were invented) to making the tea.
 Trustee since 2004.

 BA (English/Fine Art) and teaching diploma – Pietermaritzburg 1970-75

 After briefly teaching at Howick School, Penny came to England to further her studies and settled in SW London.
 She married a fellow South African and has a daughter and a son.
 She teaches Art and History of Art at St Paul’s School in Barnes.
 Trustee since 2009.